ArcadeHustle/WatermelonPapriumDump/README.md

 https://store.newae.com/side-channel-glitching-starter-pack-level-1/<br>
 https://www.mouser.com/new/newae-technology/newae-chipwhisperer-lite-l1-kit/<br>

-Before the ChipWisperer came along you often saw [FeelTech FY3200S](https://www.ebay.com/itm/402781810775) used in academic papers about voltage glitching STM32.
+Before the ChipWisperer came along you often saw [FeelTech FY3200S](https://www.ebay.com/itm/402781810775) used in academic papers about voltage glitching STM32 MCUs.
 This device contains a USB API that can be used to script voltage changes.
 A [Python API](https://github.com/atx/python-feeltech) makes scripting easy.<br>

 ### Cart Specific detail
 The Paprium cart is a special unicorn.
 If you don't pay attention, you may perhaps miss some notable "features".<br>